 At the popular sculpture museum Millesgården, kids can enjoy an Easter egg hunt.
 They pick up a piece of paper with an Easter rhyme from the reception desk and the rhyme gives them the clues needed to find colored plastic eggs which can then be traded for chocolate eggs.
 It costs 20 SEK to participate.

 The Bergius Botanical Garden also organizes Easter egg hunts at the Edvard Anderson conservatory.

 Put on your tap dancing shoes and head over to the Stockholm Tap Festival.
 The festival offers classes taught by some of the best tap dancers in the world, jam sessions, performances, and after-parties over the Easter weekend and following week.

 Most of the larger museums in town like Vasa Museet, Fotografiska, and Skansen will run their normal operating hours but be sure to check out the websites of museums you’re interested in visiting to see what their modified Easter opening hours are.

 It’s important to note that many museums are closed on Annandag Påsk, the Monday after Easter Sunday so bear this in mind when planning your travels.
 Here are some offbeat museums in Stockholm you can explore.

-For more events – concerts, gigs, shows, theater productions, and plays – happening over Easter weekend, check out our What’s On page in partnership with DoToday Stockholm.
+For more events – concerts, gigs, shows, theater productions, and plays – happening over Easter weekend, check out Visit Stockholm’s Events Calendar.